MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-use-the-rapidstart-services-role-center-to-track-progress.md

     ---
 # How to: Use the RapidStart Services Role Center to Track Progress
-When you use ADD INCLUDE<!--[!INCLUDE[rim](../Roles/includes/rim_md.md)]-->, we recommend that you track your work and use the RapidStart Services Role Center as your home page.
-It provides the correct context for your configuration work.
-To change your Role Center home page, see [How to: Change Role Centers](../GettingStarted/how-to-change-role-centers.md).
+When you use ADD INCLUDE<!--[!INCLUDE[rim](../../includes/how-to-change-role-centers.md).
 Choose the RapidStart Profile ID.

  As you continue with your work, you can assign each table the status that reflects where you are in the process.
-ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> then keeps track of the table status in the **Activities** part on the **Home** page.
+ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> then keeps track of the table status in the **Activities** part on the **Home** page.

  By default, when you add a table to the configuration worksheet, its status is set to blank.
 This means that configuration of the table has not begun.
 This is reflected in the **Not Started** count in the **Activities** tile.